 Audio signal strengths are often measured as AC voltages.

-Headphone amplifiers are typically capable of outputting higher voltage signals that general headphone jacks.
-The amount of output voltage is dependent not only on the volume control of the output device but also on the impedances of the both the source (device) and the load (headphones).
+Dedicated headphone amplifiers are typically capable of outputting higher voltage signals than general headphone jacks.
+The amount of output voltage is dependent not only on the volume control of the output device but also on the impedances of both the source (device) and the load (headphones).

 What Is Sound Pressure Level And Decibels?